 Puerto Morelos is a beach town and seaport in the state of Quintana Roo, Mexico.
 Located on the Yucatan Peninsula between the resort city of Cancún and the city of Playa del Carmen, Puerto Morelos is smaller and quieter than its neighboring beach towns.
 As a result, Puerto Morelos maintains much of its fishing village character and provides opportunities for capturing some unique beach scenes.

 Like many towns in Mexico, the Jardin Principal is the town square or the main plaza of Puerto Morelos.
 Strolling through the Jardin in the evening or early morning offers cool breezes and beautifully lit scenes of the town’s gathering spaces.
+I take notice of the stadium-style seating in the Jardin, which is unique to these spaces in Mexico.
+I assume it was created for observing live entertainment.
+Although I did not witness live entertainment during my stay in Puerto Escondido, I still found the Jardin a pleasant place to spend some time on a regular basis.

 Just across the street from the Jardin Principal is the main beach area.
 Here you can find the Malecon, a fishing pier, and the iconic El Faro Inclinado (the Leaning Lighthouse).
 The lighthouse was hit by Hurricane Beulah in 1967, which degraded the foundation and caused it to lean.
 After an attempt to remove it failed, a decision was made to leave the lighthouse as it stands today.